Toilet-Bound Hanako-kun: Main characters

 Nene Yashiro is a first-year high school student at Kamome Academy.
 She summons Hanako and wishes for her crush, Teru Minamoto, to return her feelings.
-A turn of events occurs, and Yashiro swallows a mermaid's scale, inflicting her with the Mermaid's Curse and turning her into a fish.
-To grant her new wish of becoming human again, Hanako swallows a scale from the same mermaid to inflict himself with her curse and spread its effects, permitting Yashiro to remain a human child unless she is immersed in water.
+A turn of events occurs, and Yashiro swallows a mermaid's scale, inflicting the Mermaid's Curse on her and turning her into a fish.
+To grant her new wish of becoming human again, Hanako swallows a scale from the same mermaid to her curse on himself and spread its effects, permitting Yashiro to remain a human child unless she is immersed in water.
 Having bound their souls together through the curse, he has Yashiro become his human assistant as payment.
 Yashiro works with Hanako to change and spread new rumors of supernaturals in the school to keep them under control.
 She is capable of destroying a School Wonder's yorishiro, their source of power; upon doing so, she falls asleep and views the memory associated with the yorishiro.

 Yashiro wears two hair clips resembling magatama and a skull brooch on her school uniform.
 Yashiro is a very positive, beautiful, sensitive, and caring girl.
 She is deeply insecure and genuinely fears that no one will ever love her back; after receiving the curse, she confesses to Hanako that she had realized what her true wish had been: she wanted someone, anyone, to return her feelings, not Teru specifically.
 Yashiro is insecure about her large ankles, often being compared to daikons as a running gag in the series.
 Her best friend is Aoi Akane, who loves to tell her new rumors.

 Despite repeatedly claiming Hanako is not her type and Hanako's relentless teasing, she cares immensely for Hanako and after learning about his past, wants to be able to protect him.
 She is intuitive and sensitive to changes in his personality and is deeply affected whenever she learns new information about his past life.